nag9s/SelfHelp/motivation/the-difference-between-professionals-and-amateurs.md

-        If you know what you want, then getting it is much easier.
-This sounds simple, but in my experience even people who are smart, creative, and talented rarely know exactly what they are working for and why.

 2. Set a schedule for your actions.